Luis Patiño (baseball): Chicago White Sox

 On August 1, 2023, Patiño was traded to the Chicago White Sox in exchange for cash considerations.
 In 7 games for the White Sox, he posted a 3.57 ERA with 13 strikeouts across 17 2/3 innings of work.
 On December 20, Patiño was designated for assignment following the addition of Josimar Cousín to the roster.

 San Diego Padres (second stint)

 On December 22, 2023, Patiño was claimed off waivers by the San Diego Padres.
 He began the 2024 season on the injured list with right elbow inflammation.
 On April 30, 2024, Patiño underwent Tommy John surgery, ruling him out for the entirety of the season.
 On November 22, the Padres non–tendered Patiño, making him a free agent.

 On January 6, 2025, Patiño re-signed with the Padres organization on a minor league contract.
 He made nine starts split between the Single-A Lake Elsinore Storm and Double-A San Antonio Missions, registering an 0-1 record and 2.63 ERA with 27 strikeouts across 27 1/3 innings pitched.
 Patiño was released by the Padres organization on August 16.

+Diablos Rojos del México

+On January 20, 2026, Patiño signed with the Diablos Rojos del México of the Mexican League.
+In three starts for the team, he posted a 7.71 ERA with nine strikeouts across 11 2/3 innings pitched.
+On July 17, Patiño was released by the Diablos.

+Sultanes de Monterrey

+On July 17, 2026, Patiño signed with the Sultanes de Monterrey of the Mexican League.
+In three appearances (two starts) for the Sultanes, he struggled to an 0–1 record with a 14.66 ERA and seven strikeouts over 11 2/3 innings pitched.
+On August 4, Patiño was released by Monterrey.